sourmash-bio/sourmash/doc/developer.md

 ## Development environment

-You can get the latest development master branch with:
+You can get the latest development branch with:
 ```
 git clone https://github.com/dib-lab/sourmash.git
 ```